doubtfire-lms/docs.formatif.io/guides/staff/create-manage-student-groups.md

 ---
 title: Create & manage student groups
-summary: See how you can create & manage students in groups in Doubtfire.
+summary: See how you can create & manage students in groups in Formatif.
 authors: jakerenzella
 ---

 To manage students in a group, first you need to ensure your unit has group sets setup.
 A group set is a definition of the types of groups you can have in a unit.
 To setup a group set:

-1. Log in to Doubtfire.
+1. Log in to Formatif.

 1. Select Manage Units from the Administration dropdown: